sebastianperezn/TDA/README.md

 # TDA
-Several tool for working with TDA in julia
+Toolkit for working with TDA in julia